-- The Company has a limited operating history. - · We depend upon the senior management of Churchill for our success, and upon its access to the investment professionals of Nuveen and its affiliates. - There may be conflicts related to the investment and related activities of TIAA, Nuveen and Churchill. - The recommendations given to us by Churchill may differ from those rendered to its other clients.
+- The Company has a limited operating history. - · We depend upon the senior management of Churchill for our success, and upon its access to the investment professionals of Nuveen and its affiliates. - There may be conflicts related to obligations that senior investment professionals of Churchill and members of its investment committee have to other clients.
+There may be conflicts related to the investment and related activities of TIAA, Nuveen and Churchill.

-- Our management and incentive fee structure may create incentives for Churchill and certain of its investment professionals that are not fully aligned with the interests of our shareholders. - · Our ability to enter into transactions with our affiliates is restricted, which may limit the scope of investments available to us. - · We will be subject to U.S. federal income tax at corporate rates if we are unable to qualify or maintain qualification as a RIC under Subchapter M of the Code. - · Regulations governing our operation as a BDC affect our ability to and the way in which we raise additional capital. - We are exposed to risks associated with changes in interest rates. - Many of our Portfolio Investments will be recorded at fair value as determined in good faith by the Board and, as a result, there may be uncertainty as to the value of our Portfolio Investments. - · We may experience fluctuations in our quarterly operating results. - · Global economic, political and market conditions may adversely affect our business or cause us to alter our business strategy. - We are currently operating in a period of significant market disruption and economic uncertainty, which may have a negative impact on our business, financial condition and operations. - The COVID-19 pandemic or any outbreak of other existing or new epidemic diseases, or the threat thereof, and the resulting financial and economic market uncertainty could have a significant adverse impact on the fair value of our investments or the conduct of our business. - The current period of capital markets disruption and economic uncertainty may make it difficult to obtain new indebtedness and any failure to do so could have a material adverse effect on our business, financial condition or results of operations. - New or modified laws or regulations governing our operations could adversely affect our business. - The failure of cybersecurity protection systems, as well as the occurrence of events unanticipated in our disaster recovery systems and management continuity planning, could impair our ability to conduct business effectively. - Churchill may not be able to achieve the same or similar returns as those achieved by our senior management and investment personnel while they were employed at prior positions. - Our access to confidential information may restrict our ability to take action with respect to some of our investments, which, in turn, may negatively affect our results of operations.
+- The recommendations given to us by Churchill may differ from those rendered to its other clients. - Our management and incentive fee structure may create incentives for Churchill and certain of its investment professionals that are not fully aligned with the interests of our shareholders. - · Our ability to enter into transactions with our affiliates is restricted, which may limit the scope of investments available to us. - · We will be subject to U.S. federal income tax at corporate rates if we are unable to qualify or maintain qualification as a RIC under Subchapter M of the Code. - · Regulations governing our operation as a BDC affect our ability to and the way in which we raise additional capital. - We are exposed to risks associated with changes in interest rates. - Many of our portfolio investments will be recorded at fair value as determined in good faith by the Board and, as a result, there may be uncertainty as to the value of our portfolio investments. - We may experience fluctuations in our quarterly operating results. - · Global economic, political and market conditions may adversely affect our business or cause us to alter our business strategy. - We are currently operating in a period of significant market disruption and economic uncertainty, which may have a negative impact on our business, financial condition and operations. - The COVID-19 pandemic or any outbreak of other existing or new epidemic diseases, or the threat thereof, and the resulting financial and economic market uncertainty could have a significant adverse impact on the fair value of our investments or the conduct of our business. - The current period of capital markets disruption and economic uncertainty may make it difficult to obtain new indebtedness and any failure to do so could have a material adverse effect on our business, financial condition or results of operations. - New or modified laws or regulations governing our operations could adversely affect our business. - The failure of cybersecurity protection systems, as well as the occurrence of events unanticipated in our disaster recovery systems and management continuity planning, could impair our ability to conduct business effectively. - Churchill may not be able to achieve the same or similar returns as those achieved by our senior management and investment personnel while they were employed at prior positions. - Our access to confidential information may restrict our ability to take action with respect to some of our investments, which, in turn, may negatively affect our results of operations.